S010MON/numerical-methods/notes/Visualisation.md

 			|   __|  |  |  |  |  |  |__
 			|__|__|__|__|__|__|__|__|__|__

-	hist(m, columns)  % will set the number of columns
+	hist(M, columns)  	% will set the number of columns

+### Visualising Matrices

+	imagesc(M)		% plots the matrix M in coloured boxes for visualisation

+	colorbar		% adds a colour bar to the visualisation

+	colormap grey		%  sets the colouring